forge-55/bunkeros/INSTALL.md

 ### Why This Two-Phase Approach?

-**Current State**: Using CachyOS's proven installer allows BunkerOS to focus on the Sway environment rather than building installation infrastructure from scratch.
+**Current State**: Using the standard Arch installer allows BunkerOS to maintain a clean, vanilla base while focusing on the Sway environment excellence.

 **Future Direction**: Planned options include:
 - Dedicated BunkerOS installer
-- BunkerOS installation profile for CachyOS installer
+- BunkerOS installation profile or script automation
 - ISO with pre-configured BunkerOS environment

-For now, the CachyOS installer provides:
+For now, the standard Arch installation provides:
 - Reliable hardware detection
-- Performance optimizations
+- Clean, minimal base system
 - Partition management
 - Bootloader setup

 ## Manual Installation (Advanced)

-If you prefer manual installation or already have an Arch/CachyOS base system, you can install BunkerOS components individually:
+If you prefer manual installation or already have an Arch base system, you can install BunkerOS components individually:

 ### 1. Update System